There are moments in life that split you in two, the person you were before, and the person you’re forced to become after.

 It hits me in the quiet moments, when I walk past Jens things, when I see Jens name, when I remember something Jen said, when I realise I’ll never hear Jens voice ever again.

-It hits me when I’m trying to sort out Jens things to give to charity, things Jen should still be here to manage herself, all Jennies personal accounts hacked, Jennies main Facebook account hacked in December, the person behind it is the one saying Jennie had no spouse or partner, removing our best time of our life's, coming on FB making everything about them and getting fake friends to join in, it actually wasn't at about them at all, the grandkids yes!
+It hits me when I’m trying to sort out Jens things to give to charity, things Jen should still be here to manage herself, all Jennies personal accounts hacked, Jennies main Facebook account hacked in December, the person behind it is the one saying Jennie had no spouse or partner, removing our best time of our life's, coming on FB making everything about them, getting fake friends to join in, it actually wasn't at about them at all, the grandkids yes!

-It's sad for people to come to our home, smile in our faces, sit at your table, eat our food, mind the kids, and then scoop so low to do this, it's just evil in everyway, so why would I want to speak to them?
+It's sad for people to come to our home, smile in our faces, sit at your table, eat our food, mind the kids, and then scoop so low to do this, it's just evil in everyway, so why would I want to speak to any of them?

 My circle remains the same and that doesn't change for people that wasn't in it, or was just in it manipulate us with their dramas.